 Completing these Behavioral Experiments will help you challenge your assumptions about how things work, as well as your beliefs about how things should work.
 Use it as often as you like to keep track of any potentially damaging distortions and maintain awareness about your deeply held beliefs.

 This worksheet offers a surprisingly simple and straightforward, yet evidence-based method of challenging potentially harmful or inaccurate beliefs you may hold.

 To dive into this worksheet, direct your attention to the top of the sheet.
-You will find two boxes – one where you can record the belief you would like to modify or replace, and a second where you can come up with a new, more positive belief to replace it.
+You will find two clouds – one where you can record the belief you would like to modify or replace, and a second space where you can come up with a new, more positive belief to replace it.

 Underneath the two beliefs is a section where you can record some evidence for the new belief or against the current belief.
 This evidence can provide support for the new belief, call the current belief into question, or do both at once.
 It should be fairly easy to find this kind of evidence, especially if the current belief is one that you have identified as a belief that is likely to be inaccurate or illogical.

 There is enough space on the worksheet to come up with ten pieces of evidence that support the new belief or cast doubt upon the current belief, but feel free to use another sheet of paper if you need more room!
 This evidence can include experiences you have had, something someone else has said to you, or anything else you can think of that supports the new belief or sheds doubt on the old belief.

 Use this Logging Positive Beliefs worksheet whenever you identify a thought or belief that you realize is distorted, inaccurate, or biased.
 It will help you come up with ways to combat it and replace it with a new, more positive, more realistic thought or belief.

 Theory A Theory B